-There’s also LOTS of documentation available on every internal cPanel page, usually listed along the top like so:
+There’s also LOTS of documentation available on every internal cPanel page, usually listed along the top:

 2. A Quick Intro to cPanel’s Interface

-Once you’ve logged in, you should see a screen something like this:
+Once you’ve logged in, you should see a screen similar to this:

 If your cPanel interface looks different, don’t panic!